Geeksltd/MSharp.Docs/Tutorials/10/README.md

 }
 ```

-The "EnterPage" class holds agency form module and we have to set it's layout to `Layouts.FrontEnd` as requirement told us.
+The "EnterPage" class holds agency form module and we have to set it's layout to `Layouts.AdminDefault` as requirement told us.
 Create *ViewPage* sub page class which holds agency view module like below:

 ```csharp